Building Project

 Building Improvement Project is Moving Forward

 After careful consideration of proposals received, the building project has begun to take shape with the acceptance of professional service proposals for civil engineering/site planning, architectural design and construction management.
-The Board of Fire Commissioners at the February 14th, 2024 meeting have contracted with the following firms:
+The Board of Fire Commissioners at the February 14th, 2024 meeting have contracted with the following firms to provide professional services:

-Construction Management: Heuber-Brurer Construction, Inc. with a primary office located at 148 Berwyn Ave, Syracuse, NY
+Construction Management: Hueber-Breuer Construction Construction, Inc. with a primary office located at 148 Berwyn Ave, Syracuse, NY

 Civil Engineering/Site Planning: Napierala Consulting Engineering, PC with a primary office located at 110 Fayette St, Manlius, NY